 2019 Winter Speaker Series

 The series is free and open to the public and planning professionals.
-Credit for certification maintenance (CM) for members of the American Institute of Certified Planners (AICP) attending the series is pending.
+Credits for certification maintenance (CM) for members of the American Institute of Certified Planners (AICP) and Landscape Architect (LACES) attending the series are available.

 The presentations, which will include question-and-answer discussions, will be held at the Planning Department headquarters (8787 Georgia Avenue, Silver Spring, MD) from 6 to 7:30 p.m. as follows: